 Those effects include a sub versus sub battle.
 And a novel twist on sub versus ship combat as well.
-There’s also the expected tense moments from gas leaks, flooded compartments and loose torpedoes.
+There are also the expected tense moments from gas leaks, flooded compartments and loose torpedoes.
 It’s all familiar and what you expect from a submarine film.

 Epic Pictures are releasing Torpedo: U-235 theatrically in Los Angeles on May 15th with a DVD/Blu/VOD release on May 19th.
 The DVD/Blu will have both the original German/Dutch/English with subtitles version and an English dubbed version.